crystallabs/virtualtime/README.md

 own code/approach.
 But maybe reminders should be just regular Items whose exact due date/time is certain offset from the original Item's date/time.
 1. Add more compatibility for using Time in place of VirtualDate
+1. Currently, there is good code for inserting default values is field's value is "true", but there is no ways for users to fill in those defaults
 1. Add more cases in which a VirtualDate is materializable (currently it is not if any of its values are anything else other than unset or a number)
 1. Extend the configuration options for specifying how VDs will be materialized, when materialization is requested or implicitly done
 1. Add more features suitable to be used in a reimplementation of cron using this module